aliabdallah7/HPC/Practical/README.md

 </div>
 <br>

-## Some Practical Exams with their solutions
+## Some Practical Exams with my solutions

 <br>